Cidara Therapeutics to Participate in Upcoming Investor Conferences

-/EIN News/ -- SAN DIEGO, March 31, 2023 (GLOBE NEWSWIRE) -- Cidara Therapeutics, Inc. (NASDAQ: CDTX), a biotechnology company developing long-acting therapeutics designed to improve the standard of care for patients facing serious diseases, today announced that Jeffrey Stein, Ph.D., President and Chief Executive Officer, is scheduled to participate in the following upcoming investor conferences.
+SAN DIEGO, March 31, 2023 (GLOBE NEWSWIRE) -- Cidara Therapeutics, Inc. CDTX, a biotechnology company developing long-acting therapeutics designed to improve the standard of care for patients facing serious diseases, today announced that Jeffrey Stein, Ph.D., President and Chief Executive Officer, is scheduled to participate in the following upcoming investor conferences.

 Event: Cantor Fitzgerald Future of Oncology Virtual Symposium